giuliaok/GitTraining-November-/monkeys.md

 Population estimates range from 8.000 to 15.000 and it his threatened by habitat loss :(.

 You can find this monkey in the british library as well.

+The golden snub nose-monkey is found in groups ranging in size from 5-10 individuals to 600 individuals.